 Clients enrolled in a clinical drug trial are told that they might receive a placebo drug as part of a control group.
 A client asks the nurse what a placebo is.
-What is the nurse's best response?
+Which response by the nurse is the most appropriate?